Plot partial effects of x-variable(s) from a VarPro analysis.

 x

-partialpro object obtained from previous call to partialpro.
+partialpro object returned from a previous call to partialpro.

 xvar.names